 We deliver to you.
 Library volunteers and staff provide this free, personalized service to Monroe County residents confined to their home due to chronic or extended illness, physical disability, or significant transportation problems.

-The Jail Library Project is a cooperative agreement between the Monroe County Correctional Center and the Monroe County Public Library which provides library materials to jail inmates.
+The Jail Library Project is a cooperative agreement between the Monroe County Correctional Center and Monroe County Public Library which provides library materials to jail inmates.

-We provide early literacy support for all Head Start locations and other large preschool facilities through on-site programming, book deliveries and Every Child Ready to Read workshops for families, teachers and caregivers.
+We provide early literacy support for all Head Start locations and other large preschool facilities through on-site programming, book deliveries and Every Child Ready to Read workshops for families, teachers, and caregivers.